arabcoders/watchstate/FAQ.md

 # The key must be in lower case. and it's an array.
 guids:
+    -   id: universally-unique-identifier       # the guid id
-    -   type: string                            # must be exactly string do not change it.
+        type: string                            # must be exactly string do not change it.
         name: guid_mydb                         # the name must start with guid_ with no spaces and lower case.
         description: "My custom database guid"  # description of the guid.
         # Validator object. to validate the guid.